2,4-Dinitrochlorobenzene

 2,4-Dinitrochlorobenzene (DNCB) is an organic compound with the chemical formula (O2N)2C6H3Cl.
 It is a yellow solid that is soluble in organic solvents.
-It is an important intermediate for the industrial production of other compounds.
+It is an intermediate for the industrial production of other compounds.

+Preparation and reactions

 DNCB is produced commercially by the nitration of p-nitrochlorobenzene with a mixture of nitric and sulfuric acids.
-Other methods afford the compound less efficiently include the chlorination of dinitrobenzene, nitration of o-nitrochlorobenzene and the dinitration of chlorobenzene.
+Other methods afford the compound less efficiently include the chlorination of 1,3-dinitrobenzene, nitration of o-nitrochlorobenzene and the dinitration of chlorobenzene.

-Uses

-By virtue of the two nitro groups, the chloride is susceptible to nucleophilic substitution.
+By virtue of the two nitro substituents, the chloride in DNCB is particularly susceptible to nucleophilic substitution, at least relative to simple chlorobenzene.
 In this way, the compound is a precursor to many other compounds.

-Laboratory use

-DNCB is used as a substrate in GST enzyme activity assays.
-The molecule is conjugated to a single molecule of reduced glutathione which then absorbs at 340 nm.
-Affinity of CDNB for each class of GST varies and so it is not a good measure of activity for some forms (e.g. GSTT and GSTZ).

-Medical use

-DNCB can be used to treat warts with an effective cure rate of 80%.
-DNCB induces an allergic immune response toward the wart-causing virus.
+For example, the chloride can be replaced by iodide easily.

+Reaction of DNCB with ammonia gives 2,4-dinitrochloroaniline, again a versatile precursor.

+DNCB is as a substrate in glutathione S-transferase, relevant to activity assays.